 You will find a lot of consultants that do mainly representative work, and others who do hardly any.
 I do about 80% incognito work – making my clients into the heroes – and I really enjoy it.
 The representative stuff is fun, too.
 Oh let’s not kid ourselves.
 I love it all!

-This one is mainly for the corporate side of the consulting equation, but could cross over to sponsorship seekers.
+This one is mainly for the corporate side of the consulting equation, but could cross over to rightsholders.

 Most sponsorship consultants and agencies position themselves as “full service” – both strategists and implementers.
 In reality, most consultants are primarily implementers; they work frontline and make things happen.
 They manage the process and all the arms and legs, and can be extraordinarily talented and indispensable when it comes to making a strategy come to life.
-Truth be told, though, most of the best implementers – the ones who can conjure an amazing audience experience from thin air – aren’t that great at pointy-end strategy.
-And when they do strategy development, it can tend to favour their strengths, rather than offering objective advice.
+Truth be told, though, most of the best implementers – the ones who can conjure an amazing fan experience from thin air – aren’t that great at pointy-end strategy.
+And when they do strategy development, it can sometimes tend to favour their strengths, rather than offering objective advice.

 If you know you need one or the other of these roles, hire a specialist consultant or agency.
 If you genuinely need both, consider hiring the two roles separately.
 If you are bound and determined to hire one agency to do it all, try to find one that has a dedicated strategist with some serious experience.